vijaysridhara/ImageLibrarian/index.md

 7. Simple editor to crop, resize , rotate, flip the image
 8. Export with resize format

+## Requirements
+1. Windows 10 or 11 64 Bit
+2. 8 GB or more memory
+3. 500mb to 2GB of Diskspace for cache, based on your content
+4. .NET Framework 6.0.7

 So without wasting any time, where is my download
 ## Download Beta 0.1 of ImageLibrarian